srl-labs/containerlab-workshop-ch/10-basics/README.md

 ## Repository

-Clone the repository to your workshop VM at SUNRISEWS tag:
+Clone the repository to your workshop VM:

 ```bash
 cd ~